 Corporate Finance Services

-Todd Richardson leads AGH’s corporate finance services team.
-He works with family-owned and closely held entrepreneurial businesses which are developing exit strategies and undergoing ownership transitions.
+Todd Richardson leads AGH’s corporate finance services team where he works with family-owned and closely held entrepreneurial businesses that are developing exit strategies and undergoing ownership transitions.
 His practice includes advising on ownership transitions, including management-led buy-outs, transfers of ownership to the next family generation, sales of business operations to third parties, sales to employee stock ownership plans, and other exit strategies.
-In addition, Richardson will also provide buy-side advice to those who are actively acquiring businesses or seeking financing for organic growth.
+In addition, Todd will also provide buy-side advice to those who are actively acquiring businesses or seeking financing for organic growth.